mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

 ??? question "How to write editor tests for context assistants?"

-    > I need to unit tests [context assistants](https://www.jetbrains.com/help/mps/context-assistant.html), ideally with an EditorTestCase, but it is not supported out of the box, any idea?
+    > I need to unit test [context assistants](https://www.jetbrains.com/help/mps/context-assistant.html), ideally with an EditorTestCase, but it is not supported out of the box.

     This snippet allows to automatically test the context assistant in the code section of the `EditorTestCase`:

     ```java
-    // Context assistants take some time to popup, otherwise getActiveAssistant returns null
+    // Context assistants take some time to pop up, otherwise getActiveAssistant returns null
     Thread.sleep(3000);
     ContextAssistantManager contextAssistantManager = editor component.getEditorContext().getContextAssistantManager();
     final ContextAssistantController controller = ((ContextAssistantController) contextAssistantManager.getActiveAssistant());